Why Hire People with Disabilities?

 Tax Benefits for Private Employer

-Three types of tax incentives are available to help employers cover accommodation costs for employees with disabilities and/or to make their workplaces accessible.
+Several tax incentives are available to help employers cover accommodation costs for employees with disabilities and/or to make their workplaces accessible.
+The Job Accommodation Network keeps a list of active tax incentives for businesses.

 Human Capital Benefits for Federal Employers.